Masashige Kusunoki Samurai who died for an Emperor

 During World War II, the kamikaze revered him.
 They thought he had all the virtues they should have – loyalty, courage, and devotion.
 And like him, they died for an Emperor.
 And he became a great Tokyo photo spot for us.

-Photography at the statue of Masashige Kusunoki
+Statue of Masashige Kusunoki Photography

-- The statue has a helmet and armor hanging out all over the place!
+• The statue has a helmet and armor hanging out all over the place!
 They create a lot of shadows.
 For those who want more darkness in their photos, that is great!
 If you don’t, you will have to deal with them in post-processing.
 Bracketing or a long exposure might be helpful too.

 Where is Masashige Kusunoki’s statue?

-The statue is in the Kokyo Gaien (Outer Gardens of the Imperial Palace).
+It is in the Kokyo Gaien (Outer Gardens of the Imperial Palace).

 Address: 1-1 Kokyogaien, Chiyoda City, Tokyo